wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 1.5.7
 * Fixed a CSS bug with the content area - some themes would show the form and then it would quickly disappear.
 This has been resolved
+* Also removed jquery from admin as its no longer needed as of version 1.5.5